 5. Determine the channels for sharing the communication plan

-The channels to be adopted by an organization depends upon the message to be delivered and the targeted audience concerning the message.
+The channels adopted by an organization depend upon the message to be delivered and the targeted audience.

-An organization should have specified distribution channels concerning its goals that are relatable to its communication plan.
+An organization should have specified distribution channels concerning its goals related to its communication plan.
 Some of the most commonly used channels used by companies are:

 - Forming a Company Blog